 GeneCards Summary for HSD11B1 Gene

 HSD11B1 (Hydroxysteroid (11-Beta) Dehydrogenase 1) is a Protein Coding gene.
-Diseases associated with HSD11B1 include cortisone reductase deficiency and metabolic syndrome x.
+Diseases associated with HSD11B1 include cortisone reductase deficiency 2 and hyperandrogenism due to cortisone reductase deficiency.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include 11-beta-hydroxysteroid dehydrogenase [NAD(P)] activity and 11-beta-hydroxysteroid dehydrogenase (NADP+) activity.
 An important paralog of this gene is HSD11B1L.